breuera/tsunami_lab/documentation/source/chapters/user_documentation.rst

 Prerequisites
 ^^^^^^^^^^^^^
 Before you can begin, ensure that you have the following prerequisites installed on your system:
+* Python3
+* C++ (Version 11 or later)
+* SCons
+* CMake
+* Doxygen
+* git

+Downloading the Code
+^^^^^^^^^^^^^^^^^^^^
 #.
-Python3
+Open your terminal or command prompt.

 #.
-C++ (Version 11 or later)
+Change to the directory where you want to store the project.

 #.
-SCons
-#.
-CMake
-#.
-Doxygen
-#. git

-Downloading the Code
-^^^^^^^^^^^^^^^^^^^^
-* Open your terminal or command prompt.

-* Change to the directory where you want to store the project.

-* Run the following command to clone the project repository from GitHub:
+Run the following command to clone the project repository from GitHub:

 .. code-block::
     git clone https://github.com/PhillipRothenbeck/tsunami_lab.git

-* Navigate into the directory
+#.
+Navigate into the directory
 .. code-block::
     cd tsunami_lab
-* Download all submodules
+#.
+Download all submodules
 .. code-block::
     git submodules init
     git submodules update